rotbau/tkg-multicloud-poc/README.md

 ## Working with the TKG Management cluster

 After you install the management cluster(s) for the desired environments.
-You can use the TKG cli to view TKG management clusters and create and view TKG workload clusters.
+You can use the Tanzu cli to view TKG management clusters and create and view TKG workload clusters.

-All comands executed from jumpbox where tkg cli is installed
+All comands executed from jumpbox where tanzu cli is installed

 ### View and Select TKG management clusters using TKG cli
 - View TKG management clusters